 15 August 2017

-This bill would repeal the parts of the Counter-Terrorism and Security Act 2015 that require teachers, carers and other responsible adults to report signs of extremism or radicalisation among children in primary schools, nurseries and other pre-school settings.
-In effect, it removes a legal duty to report concerns about radicalisation in early education.
+This bill would repeal the parts of the Counter-Terrorism and Security Act 2015 that require teachers, carers and other responsible adults to report signs of extremism or radicalisation in young children in primary schools, nurseries and other early education settings.
+It would remove those statutory reporting duties and does not create new reporting requirements.
+In short, it shifts the focus away from mandatory reporting in early education.

 Generated 21 February 2026